 Where we have used graphics, pictures and images, we have included text descriptions (‘Alt-Tags’), to comply with internationally recognised Web accessibility guidelines.
 All graphical navigation buttons are similarly ‘Alt-tagged’.
 Where graphical images are just for decoration they have NULL alt text (alt=””).

-Where appropriate, links have title attributes which describe the link in greater detail.
+Where appropriate, links have title attributes that describe the link in greater detail.

 Users have the flexibility to resize the text as they wish.
 The method for doing this varies from browser to browser.
 Please follow the links below for up-to-date instructions on how to do this on your browser: